Chatham Roberdeau Wheat: Civil War and death

 Arriving in Virginia just in time to participate in the First Battle of Bull Run, Wheat and his Tigers performed well in combat.
 Wheat took a Union bullet through both lungs in the battle; informed by a surgeon that there was no instance on record of a man surviving such a wound, Wheat replied, "Well then, I will put my case on record."

 When his unit was placed under the command of then Brig.
 Gen. Richard Taylor in November 1861, conflict arose between the Tigers and Taylor.
 The conflict was resolved when Taylor commanded the execution of two enlisted Tigers who had been found guilty of drunkenness and insubordination.

 Wheat and his battalion served in Jackson's Valley Campaign and the Peninsula Campaign.
 He was mortally wounded at the Battle of Gaines's Mill in June 1862.
-He is buried at Hollywood Cemetery in Richmond, Virginia.
+He received a battlefield interment and was reinterred in Hollywood Cemetery in Richmond, Virginia.
 Later in the war, the fabled "Hays' brigade," commanded by Harry Thompson Hays renamed themselves "The Louisiana Tigers" in honor of Wheat.